-In the Senate Committee hearing on February 3, 2021, representatives of the OAG, Kansas District Judges Association, Kansas Sheriffs Association, League of Kansas Municipalities, and the Office of the Secretary of State testified as proponents on the bill.
+In the Senate Committee hearing on February 3, 2021, representatives of the OAG, Kansas District Judges Association, League of Kansas Municipalities, and the Office of the Secretary of State, and a representative of the Kansas Association of Chiefs of Police, Kansas Peace Officers Association, and Kansas Sheriffs Association testified as proponents on the bill.
 The proponents generally stated this bill is needed to address fraudulent lien filings made with the intent to harass public officials and employees.
 No other testimony was provided.